IELTS

 TOEFL tends to work better for students who:

-For Korean students whose English education has been American-flavored (most Korean international and general high schools), TOEFL is usually the more natural fit.
-IELTS becomes the better choice when the student is also applying to UK schools, when test center availability is better for IELTS than TOEFL in their location, or when they've specifically prepped for the IELTS format.
+For students whose English education has been American-flavored, TOEFL is usually the more natural fit.
+IELTS becomes the better choice when the student is also applying to UK schools, when test center availability is better for IELTS in their location, or when they have specifically prepped for the IELTS format.

 Score requirements at top US schools